Grant Writing Assistance

 Data Collection and Analysis Using Quantitative, Qualitative, and Mixed Methods

-We are expert practitioners teachers in all three methodologies, and use state-of-the-art tools to analyze the data in the best possible way.
+We are expert practitioners and teachers in all three methodologies, and use state-of-the-art tools to design, collect, and analyze the data in the best possible way.

 Data Visualization and Reporting